skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 	- Hardware
 		- Replacing or repairing the faulty component
 	- Transportation
-		- With care and attention, and with boxed with coushining
+		- With care and attention, and boxed with cushioning
 ---
 ### Conditions of safe use
 - Suitable Power supply